Edward Olivares Player Props: Royals vs. Nationals

 Nationals Pitching Rankings

-- The 7.5 strikeouts per nine innings put together by the Nationals pitching staff ranks last in the league.

-- The Nationals have the 21st-ranked team ERA among all league pitching staffs (4.57).
+- The Nationals have a 4.52 team ERA that ranks 21st across all MLB pitching staffs.

-- The Nationals rank 19th in baseball in home runs given up (63 total, 1.2 per game).
+- Nationals pitchers combine to allow 64 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

 © 2023 Data Skrive.
 All rights reserved.